srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/opergroup-operation.md

 ## Start up
-When Event Handler instance is configured and administratively enabled an initial sync of the monitored paths state is done.
+When the Event Handler instance is configured and administratively enabled an initial sync of the monitored paths state is done.
 As a result of that initial sync, Event Handler immediately attempts to execute a script as it receives the state for the monitored paths.

 Users can check the status of a particular event handler instance by querying the state datastore: